azriel91/proc_macro_roids/README.md

 use quote::quote;
 use syn::{parse_macro_input, DeriveInput, Ident};

-/// Derives a `Super` implementation:
+/// Derives a `Super` enum with a variant for each struct field:
 ///
 /// ```rust,edition2018
 /// use std::marker::PhantomData;